-Preventing work-related injuries is the most important job in any workplace.
-The Workers' Safety and Compensation Act establishes the responsibilities of all workplace parties to work together to ensure the physical and psychological health and safety of workers.
+Chapter: Employer Assessments Legislative authority: sections 130-150 Prevention statement Preventing injuries is one of the most important responsibilities in the workplace.
+The Workers' Safety and Compensation Act (the 'Act') establishes the responsibilities of all workplace parties to work together to ensure the physical and psychological health and safety of workers.
 When injuries do occur, workers and employers must continue to work together to facilitate an injured worker's early and safe return to health and work.
 Purpose This policy establishes the process for employers to report annual payroll information and pay assessment premiums to the board.
 Definitions assessment premium means the amount determined by the board that an employer is required to pay to the board each year board means the Workers' Safety and Compensation Board employer means every association, corporation, individual, partnership, person, society or unincorporated organization or other body having in their service one or more workers in an industry and as further defined in section 77 of the Act industry classification means the class of industry to which an employer is assigned by the board (e.g. Resources and Transportation, Construction, Services, Government) maximum annual earnings means the amount that is determined annually under section 77 of the Act payroll means the total amount of all wages and salaries that an employer paid to its workers during a calendar year, including: commissions, tips, remuneration for overtime, piece work, and contract work, bonuses and allowances, the cash equivalent of board and lodging, store certificates, directors fees, indemnities, allowances paid to members of the Legislative Assembly or elected officials of a municipality, and any substitute for money worker means a person who performs work or services for an employer under a contract of service or apprenticeship, written or oral, express or implied and as further defined in section 77 of the Act

 Policy statement

 1. General

 Employers are required to register with the board and report annual payroll information to the board each calendar year, which the board uses to calculate the employer's assessment premium for that year.

-Calculation of assessment premiums
+1.1 Calculation of assessment premiums

 The assessment premium payable by an employer each year is calculated by the board based on the employer's assessment rate and the employer's annual payroll.
 The employer's assessment rate is determined by the industry class or sub-class that the board has assigned the employer upon registration.

+For example, \$10,000 (payroll)

+x \$1.67/100 (rate) (charged per \$100 of payroll)

+\$167.00 (assessment premium)

 The minimum assessment premium is \$150.

-Maximum annual earnings The total gross payroll paid to all workers must be reported to the board although employers do not pay assessment premiums on amounts that exceed the maximum annual earnings for each worker.
+1.2 Maximum annual earnings The total gross payroll paid to all workers must be reported to the board although employers do not pay assessment premiums on amounts that exceed the maximum annual earnings for each worker.
 For example, if the maximum annual earnings for a given year is \$90,000 and an employee earns \$100,000 that year, the employer will only pay premiums based on \$90,000 for that employee.
 2. Reporting payroll Employers are required to report their annual payroll and other required information to the board each year, using the required form, on or before the last day of February of that year.
 A newly registered employer is required to report their annual payroll and pay their assessment premiums to the board at the time of registration unless the board approves an alternate plan.